Federal Funding & Policy Information

 How to Contact Your Elected Representatives

 It’s important that your elected representatives in Congress hear from you about how these changes may impact you, your family, and your community.
 You can call your congressional representatives at 202-224-3121 to tell them to support full funding for housing programs.
-You can also find contact information for your elected officials at usa.gov/elected-officials.
+You can also find contact information for your elected officials at www.usa.gov/elected-officials.